GrzegKrajewski/Churn_Pred_XGB_LR_RF/README.md

-## Title: Churn Prediction Project with Linear Regression, Random Forest, and XGBoost in Python
+## Churn Prediction Project with Linear Regression, Random Forest, and XGBoost in Python

 ### Introduction:
 Welcome to my GitHub repository showcasing a churn prediction project developed in Python.
 In this project, I leveraged machine learning techniques, specifically Linear Regression, Random Forest, and XGBoost, to build predictive models for customer churn.
 This bio provides an overview of the project's objectives, methods, and outcomes.